‘Most Beautiful Girl In The World’ Thylane Blondeau Flashes Abs In Crop Top

-The two love birds were spotted together as they walked hand in hand down the street and paused for a moment to look at something on Thylane’s phone while Milane gave her a kiss on the cheek.
-The French model donned an oversized black crop-top t-shirt that had the word “Livin Cool” written in pink graphic letters on the left breast side.
+The two love birds were spotted together as they walked hand-in-hand down the street and paused for a moment to look at something on Thylane’s phone while Milane gave her a kiss on the cheek.
+The French model wore an oversized black cropped T-shirt that bore the words “Livin Cool” in pink graphic letters on the left breast side.
 The shirt revealed a glimpse of her toned, flat tummy while high-waisted denim short shorts completed the look.
-She added a red belt with an extended strap to the shorts while donning a pair of multi-colored high-tops and black ankle socks on her feet.
+She added a red belt with an extended strap to the shorts paired with multi-colored high-tops and black ankle socks on her feet.

 The 18-year-old wore her long, brunette tresses loose around her face, shoulders, and back while appearing to have applied minimal make-up.
 Her eyes appeared to be lightly lined in black while her full lips were a glossy pink.